depositar/ckanext-data-depositario/doc_en/user-guide.rst

 * Image: png, jpg, jpeg, and gif

+* Video: MP4, WebM, and Ogg

+* Audio: MP3, WAV, and Ogg

 * Table: csv and xls(x)

 * Spatial data: WMTS, WMS, and Shapefile (Please specify the shapefile as "shp" in the ``Format`` field